OpenPro’s History, Company Information and Leadership

 The principal technologist, Jim Clark, has more than 20 years’ expertise in ERP software, information systems, and open-source platform software development.
 He has extensive training and experience in industry-standard database management systems and open source technology.

 Jim’s experience in the ERP software field ensures that OpenPro has continued access to the latest and best technology for developing its products.
-He maintains a network of customers, primarily of distributors and manufacturing companies, to provide input for product requirements and enhancements.
+He maintains a network of customers, primarily of distributors, import exports, government and manufacturing companies, to provide input for product requirements and enhancements.

 Jim graduated in 1983 with a Bachelor of Arts in Business from California State University, Fullerton with an emphasis in Management Information Systems.
 He holds certifications in Oracle, SAP, Microsoft SQL and IBM DB2.
 He is also certified with the American Production and Inventory Control Society (APICS).